Offshoring: Criteria

 Additional feasibility considerations observed in 2018–2023 included the availability of multi-country supplier portfolios and destination-country policy incentives that enable staged capacity transfers without disrupting continuity.

 Variations

 Offshore outsourcing

 Subcontracting in the same country would be outsourcing, but not offshoring.
 A company moving an internal business unit from one country to another would be offshoring or physical restructuring, but not outsourcing.
 A company subcontracting a business unit to a different company in another country would be both outsourcing and offshoring, offshore outsourcing.
+Offshoring as a service (OaaS) is a business model in which the offshore office is outsourcing to a vendor.
+The OaaS model leans towards utilizing a team or company which specializes in offshoring work and uses them on a contractual basis as a part of their own team.